-Cashing your loan check binds you to the terms and conditions of the loan, the Loan Program and the loan disclosure statement.
+When you authorize the loan request online, it binds you to the terms and conditions of the loan, the Loan Program and the loan disclosure statement.

 Maximum Number of Loans

 The number of loans that may be outstanding from the Plan at any one time is two loans.
 You are not eligible to apply for a loan from the Plan if you have an outstanding loan(s) under a defined contribution plan of an acquired company or are eligible to receive loan(s) under a defined contribution plan of an acquired company plan that has not been merged into this Plan.